binbashar/le-ref-architecture-doc/docs/how-it-works/features/compute/k8s-eks/vpc-adressing.md

     The first four IP addresses and the last IP address in each subnet CIDR block are not available for you to use, and cannot be assigned to an instance.
 For example, in a subnet with CIDR block 10.0.0.0/24, the following five IP addresses are reserved.
 For more [AWS VPC Subnets IP addressing](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#vpc-sizing-ipv4)
 ---

-# Network Layer

-!!! info "In this section we detail all the network design related specifications"
-    * [x] VPCs CIDR blocks
-    * [x] Private & Public Subnets IP Ranges

 ### VPCs IP Addressing Plan (CIDR blocks sizing)